mandelbrot-project/spectral_lib_matcher/README.md

 A script based on the [matchms](https://github.com/matchms/matchms) library allowing to calculate spectral similarity measures between two mgf (usually a query file and a library file).
+A library of natural products in silico generated spectra is availabe here: https://zenodo.org/record/5607264#.Y3OrbHbMKUk

 ## Requirements